Maraamxx/Maraamxx/README.md

 # Hi there, I'm Maram 💌

-I'm a passionate **Backend Developer** with strong proficiency in **Node.js, Express.js, and PostgreSQL**.
+Passionate **Backend Developer** with strong proficiency in **Node.js, Express.js, and PostgreSQL**.
 I specialize in building secure, scalable backend systems and robust RESTful APIs, leveraging my skills in authentication, authorization, CRUD operations, and MVC architecture.

 ---